benct/lovelace-attribute-entity-row/README.md

 # attribute-entity-row
-Show attribute(s) on entity rows in Home Assistant's Lovelace UI.
+Show entity attribute value(s) on entity rows in Home Assistant's Lovelace UI.

 Tested with the following domains (but should work with others):